-- comparison of analyses with arbitrary changes (including different input data or algorithms). - algorithm reuse for a subset of data (for example, to see how an algorithm works at different coordinates in the detector). - analysis consistency.
-When we run several algorithms for same data or reuse an algorithm, we are sure that we use same data and algorithm. - algorithms can be combined into a more complex analysis.
+- comparison of analyses with arbitrary changes (including different input data or algorithms). - algorithm reuse for a subset of data (for example, to see how an algorithm works at different positions in the detector). - analysis consistency.
+When we run several algorithms for same data or reuse an algorithm, we are confident that we use same data and algorithm. - algorithms can be combined into a more complex analysis.

-Lena originated from experimental neutrino physics and is named after a great Siberian river.
+Lena was created in experimental neutrino physics and is named after a great Siberian river.